-I’ve also been gifted with the insight of what it is that helps us break free.
+I’ve also been gifted with the insight into what it is that helps us break free.
 Yes, I’m totally committed to my 12-step program and it’s simply miraculous.
 But alongside that, I can see that it is empathy that frees us from isolation and shame.
-When we share our stories, our fears, and doubts and are met with quiet acceptance and love, something magical happens.
+When we share our stories, our fears, and our doubts and are met with quiet acceptance and love, something magical happens.

 We can breathe again.

 Slowly, slowly we begin to realise that we are not alone.
 We’re not so unusual after all, and are certainly not broken or “bad”.
 We’re just human, and we’re doing our best.
 And when we let go, hand over, and open to a new possibility, we get to do oh, so much better.

 At first my focus was all and simply about recovery.
 My life, my family, and my sanity were at stake.
 But over the years, I began to see that this gift I was being given was about more than being free from addiction.
 It was actually about being free to live, to really LIVE wholeheartedly.

 It was and is about faith and trust and purpose and love and possibilities.
 It was and is about contribution and peace and adventure and hope and vulnerability and courage and joy, such joy!

 And it’s still about fear.
 Because that never leaves us.
 We’re hard-wired for self-preservation both physically and emotionally

 But it’s now about no longer being the victim of fear.

 It’s about no longer allowing fear to take the steering wheel and dictate the path.
 It’s about no longer holding myself back because of fear of what you think of me, about not measuring up to someone else’s ideas of who and what I should be.
 It’s about no longer not doing something because of that fear.